seatable/seatable-api-php/UPGRADING.md

 * [Upgrading from the `SeaTableAPI.php` Single Class/File (no version)](#upgrading-from-the-seatableapiphp-single-classfile-no-version)
 * [Deprecations (0.x.x)](#deprecations-0xx)
 * [Public Interface](#public-interface)

+### End of PHP 7.0 and PHP 7.1 support (0.2.0)

+As of version 0.1.8 PHP versions below PHP 7.4 were deprecated.
+With the release of version 0.2.0 the minimum PHP requirement is PHP 7.2.5.

+---

 ### Break of `SeaTableApi::listOrgUsers()` (0.1.20)